 12 – Your Dog Sleeps Well

 When it is time to rest, does your dog sleep well?
 Does he pick a comfortable place and take a one deep nap?
 A relaxed, happy dog would do a nice continuous sleep and enjoy his dreams of chasing small preys, Whereas stressed dogs will pick a spot, sleep, wake up, pick another spot and so on.
 A dog that is stressed cannot fall in a deep nap, and that may cause health issues.
-If your dog does not sleep well, you would want to consult a dog trainer or a vet in order to get to know how to deal the situation.
+If your dog does not sleep well, you would want to consult a dog trainer or a vet in order to get to know how to deal with the situation.